Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 The RDS fee, which was 3,300 USD per month, can be reduced to 1,820 USD per month, resulting in a savings of 1,480 USD per month.

-Displaying the I/O cost breakthrough point using Datadog graphs
+Displaying the break-even point for I/O volume using Datadog graphs

-Nakajima-san, who wrote an article on Mob Cost Analysis in the CA SRE Advent CalendarHe taught me how to display the monthly I/O volume and the cost break-even point for I/O Optimized on a Datadog graph.
+Nakajima-san, who wrote the article on Mob Cost Analysis in the CA SRE Advent CalendarHe taught me how to display monthly I/O volume and the break-even point for I/O Optimized on a Datadog graph.

-In this graph example, we assume a configuration of three db.r6g.large servers with one year of reserved instances paid in full upfront.
+In this graph example, we assume a configuration of three db.r6g.large instances with one year of reserved instance fully paid for in advance.

-On the other hand, if the results are as shown in the graph below, it would be more expensive to switch to I/O Optimized.
+On the other hand, if the results are as shown in the graph below, it will be more expensive to switch to I/O Optimized.

 This graph can be reproduced by editing the following JSON appropriately.

-For the part below where the cost break-even point is drawn, you will need to calculate the monthly instance fee for your cluster yourself.
+For the section below where the cost break-even point is drawn, you will need to calculate the monthly instance fee for your cluster yourself.

 Switch to I/O Optimized